graysky2/kodi-standalone-service/README.md

 # kodi-standalone-service
-A systemd service unit to run [Kodi](https://kodi.tv/) in standalone mode without the need for a DE.
+Systemd service units to run [Kodi](https://kodi.tv/) in standalone mode without the need for a DE.
+Both X11 and GBM are supported (makes little sense to use Wayland in standalone mode).

 ## Installation
 ### Arch Linux